 Pricing: The system applies discounts if available, displaying both the original and discounted prices.

-Enrolment Validation: Users must be logged in to purchase or enrol in the course.
+Enrolment Validation: Users must be logged in to purchase or enroll in the course.
 If the user is not logged in, clicking on the purchase button will prompt them to sign in.

 Secure Payment: The system only allows purchase if a valid payment method is provided (e.g., PayPal or credit card).